Our Mission Statement:

 The Council convenes meetings on the third Wednesday of the following months from 1-3 p.m.
 February, April, June, August, October, and December.
 Currently, the meetings are held at the Department of Job and Family Services, Third Floor Conference Room - East A, 117 East High Street.
 The meetings are open to the public.

-Kay Spergel, Vice Chair - Mental Health and Recovery for Knox and Licking Counties
+Kay Spergel, Chair, Mental Health and Recovery for Knox and Licking Counties

-Members of the Executive Committee include the Chair and Vice Chair as well as the following: Matthew Kurtz, Past Chair, Knox County Job and Family Services; Misty Griffith, Parent Representative; Peg Tazewell, Knox County Head Start; Matthew Hellman, New Directions Domestic Abuse Shelter and Rape Crisis Center of Knox County; Kristin McCloud, Pathways of Central Ohio; and Nancy Kadunc Omahan, Council Coordinator (Ex-Officio).
+Members of the Executive Committee include the Chair and Vice Chair as well as the following: Julie Miller, Past Chair, Knox County Health Department; Matthew Kurtz, Knox County Job and Family Services; Misty Griffith, Parent Representative; Peg Tazewell, Knox County Head Start; Lori Jones-Perkins, New Directions Domestic Abuse Shelter and Rape Crisis Center of Knox County; and Nancy Kadunc Omahan, Council Coordinator (Ex-Officio).

 Click on the following links for more information: